node-gradle/gradle-node-plugin/docs/usage.md

 unpack them into your local `.gradle` directory and use them from there.
 It also automatically installs [npm](https://www.npmjs.com/) when installing Node.js.

-Is is also able to install [Yarn](https://yarnpkg.com/) by downloading it from a npm registry.
+It is also able to install [Yarn](https://yarnpkg.com/) by downloading it from a npm registry.

 The version of each tool to use can be specified in the configuration.